4.8

 Is a credit check required for home insurance in Canada?

-In Canada, except Newfoundland and Labrador, home insurance companies are permitted to review your credit history.
-Possessing a high credit score could qualify you for discounts on your rates, whereas a lower score typically doesn’t lead to higher rates – it is not required though.
+In Canada, except in Newfoundland and Labrador, home insurance companies are permitted to review your credit history.
+Possessing a high credit score could qualify you for discounts on your rates, whereas a lower score typically doesn’t lead to higher rates – it is not required, though.

 Does mortgage insurance differ from home insurance?